 The orthodontic hardware of your braces creates a sophisticated system capable of applying progressive tension to your teeth.
-Each braces tightening performed at Dr. Dawn A. Wu’s Richardson, Texas clinic is designed to gradually move your teeth one small step closer to their ideal alignment.
+Each braces tightening performed at Dr. ’s Richardson, Texas clinic is designed to gradually move your teeth one small step closer to their ideal alignment.
 This will serve to correct unappealing elements of your smile while reducing your chances of suffering dental attrition from poorly relating teeth.

-Dr. Dawn A. Wu understands that sometimes a piece of braces hardware might trap stray food matter or bacterial plague, promoting tooth decay and gum disease problems.
+Dr. understands that sometimes a piece of braces hardware might trap stray food matter or bacterial plague, promoting tooth decay and gum disease problems.
 At the same time, wires and other elements can make it hard to effectively floss between teeth and into the gumline.

 Brushing your teeth twice each day is an important first step.
 An interdental brush, with its small tapered head, can help remove food material and plaque from hard to reach places.
 It is especially handy for getting small food particles out bands and around spacers.